rajeesing/cdc/README.md

 # Data Utilization
 ## Problem
-Let's look what we have been doing.
-Whenever we need to gather change information, we are transferring batch of data from source to destination at regular intervals or taking a backups of tables where data are residing and later we restore to the location where we want.
-The value we are missing here is real time analytics and this might be the issue in terms for resource utilization and data inconsistencies in some cases.
+Let's look at what we have been doing.
+Whenever we need to gather change information, we transfer batches of data from source to destination at regular intervals or take a backup of tables where data are residing and later we restore to the location where we want.
+The value we are missing here is real-time analytics and this might be the issue in terms of resource utilization and data inconsistencies in some cases.

 ![image](https://github.com/rajeesing/cdc/assets/7796293/bf01ab25-37a1-437b-b133-58659b70a847)